ShayHill/shayallenhill_site/_posts/2024-04-05-markov-chain.md

 ## Will more data help?

-Yes.
-These sentences were produced by a Markov Chain trained on the novel [*Moby Dick*](https://www.barnesandnoble.com/w/moby-dick-herman-melville/1116670757?ean=9780142437247) (it's not a thin book), looking one word back:
+Yes, more data will help.
+The following sentences were produced by a Markov Chain trained on the novel [*Moby Dick*](https://www.barnesandnoble.com/w/moby-dick-herman-melville/1116670757?ean=9780142437247) (it's not a thin book), looking one word back:

 * Beware of classical engravings from him out the door to but the fishery.
 * Morning the special leviathanic proportions the mechanical I fill to dart it and fought my butter-boxes cried Stubb then so that had assured indeed they all legs and said no means of the whole affair.